MarianBastiurea/happycoding/README.md

    * Find LCM of two numbers
    * Convert a decimal number to a binary number using the function
    * Convert a decimal number to octal number
+   * check if two string are an anagram
+   * Convert a number to a hexadecimal number
+   * Find the longest substring between two same characters
+   * Find the longest substring of a given string without repeating characters
 3. Arrays
    * Find all unique elements in array
    * Store elements in array